AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

 * Simple specifications use simple expressions

   - Arithmetic operations and comparisons
-  - Membership tests :code:`X in A ..
+  - Membership tests :ada:`X in A ..
 B`

     .. code:: ada